elianafang/reply2reviewer_6CHZ/README.md

 # A4:
 We appreciate your suggestion regarding Figure 3.
 Although the figure is presented in vector format—ensuring resolution is preserved regardless of scaling—we acknowledge that the compressed layout and small font size may still have hindered readability during review.
 Due to space constraints in the main manuscript, we had reduced the font and spacing to maintain flow.

-However, we fully agree with your concern, and in the revised version, we will relocate Figure 3 to the appendix and enlarge its font size and layout for improved clarity and ease of reading.
+We fully agree with your concern, and in the revised version, we have relocated Figure 3 to the appendix and enlarge its font size and layout for improved clarity and ease of reading.